shellspec/shellspec/.dockerhub/README.md

 # ShellSpec docker images

-[ShellSpec](https://github.com/shellspec/shellspec) is BDD style unit testing framework for POSIX compliant shell script
+[ShellSpec](https://shellspec.info/) is a full-featured BDD unit testing framework for shell scripts.

 These docker images are for running ShellSpec easily and suitable for incorporating into CI.